dortmans/ros2_workshop/docs/ros2_dds.md

 iw dev | awk '$1=="Interface"{print $2}'
 ```

-Note: To install iw run `sudo apt install iw`.
+Note: To install iw execute command: '`sudo apt install iw`'.

 ## Domain ID

-In DDS, the primary mechanism for having different logical networks share a physical network is known as the [DOMAIN ID](https://docs.ros.org/en/foxy/Concepts/About-Domain-ID.html).
+In DDS, the primary mechanism for having different logical networks share a physical network is known as the [DOMAIN ID](https://docs.ros.org/en/rolling/Concepts/About-Domain-ID.html).
 ROS 2 nodes on the same domain can freely discover and send messages to each other, while ROS 2 nodes on different domains cannot.
 To avoid interference between different groups of computers running ROS 2 on the same network, a different domain ID should be set for each group.

 DDS uses UDP multicast to communicate the metadata allowing different node to discover each other and establish communication.
 All the machines that will be talking to each other must satisfy two constraints.
 First, they must all be within the same multicast domain on your network.
 Secondly, then they must have the same ROS_DOMAIN_ID.